 Each filename entry must specify the exact name of a file on the source disk.
 You cannot use a %strkey% token to specify the file name.
 For more information about %strkey% tokens, see INF Strings Section.

-To support distribution of driver files on multiple system architectures, you can specify an architecture-specific SourceDisksFiles section by adding an .x86, .ia64, or .amd64 extension to SourceDisksFiles.
+To support distribution of driver files on multiple system architectures, you can specify an architecture-specific SourceDisksFiles section by adding an .x86, .ia64, .amd64, .arm, or .arm64 extension to SourceDisksFiles.
 Be aware that, unlike other sections such as a DDInstall section, the platform extensions for a SourceDisksFiles section are not .ntx86, .ntia64, or .ntamd64.

 For example, to specify a source disk names section for an x86-based system, use a SourceDisksFiles.x86 section, not a SourceDisksFiles.ntx86 section.
 Similarly, use a SourceDisksFiles.ia64 section to specify an Itanium-based system and a SourceDisksFiles.amd64 section to specify an x64-based system.

 During installation, SetupAPI functions look for architecture-specific SourceDisksFiles sections before using the generic section.
 For example, if, during installation on an x86-based platform, Windows is copying a file that is named driver.sys, it will look for the file's description in [SourceDisksFiles.x86] before looking in [SourceDisksFiles].

 Important Do not use a SourceDisksFiles section to copy INF files.
 For more information about how to copy INF files, see Copying INFs.